 Why We Love National Metal Day

 Heavy metal, or just plain "metal" to most fans, is characterized by long, over-amplified guitar riffs.
-The wild-haired musicians wield their guitars like weapons to the delight of their fans.
-Metal is an in-your-face kind of music mostly supplied by skinny men in extremely tight pants.
-Metal started in 1968 across the Big Pond in England where Black Sabbath emerged as the first band to ponder the uselessness of the universe.
+The wild-haired musicians wield their guitars like weapons to the delightful cheering of their fans.

 It glorifies the occult

-Metal music seems to idealize the occult, generally, and Satan, specifically.
+Metal music seems to idealize the occult and Satan specifically.
 But this Devil is not the one to cast you down and dance on your soul; metal's Satan is like the ultimate rocker — a guy who jams all day and all night — but in hell.
-There's a party going on that never stops with all the debauchery, sex and drugs, i.e. fun, that anyone would want.
+There's a party going on that never stops with all the debauchery, sex and drugs, i.e. fun.
 The fashion in metal is heavy with inverted crosses, devils' head necklaces, and lots and lots of leather.
-Metal can be an acquired taste.
+It's an acquired taste.

 It's about rebellion

-Metal bands like Judas Priest, Black Sabbath and Marilyn Manson take pride in running against the grain.
+Metal bands like Judas Priest, Black Sabbath, and Marilyn Manson take pride in running against the grain.
 These bands believe that being authentic about your art and your inner self is the only thing that matters in a wasteland of commercialism.
-But of course, it never hurts to sell a gazillion records and make the Billboard Top 5.
+But of course, it never hurts to sell lots of albums.
 If the search for the naked truth offends society, these are not the folks to invite for a tea party.